Harmanpreet-Microsoft/Data-and-Agent-Governance-and-Security-Accelerator/README.md

   ./run.ps1 -Tags m365,dspm,defender,foundry -SpecPath ./spec.local.json
   # or, from bash/zsh: pwsh ./run.ps1 -Tags m365,dspm,defender,foundry -SpecPath ./spec.local.json
   ```
+- Expect **multiple authentication prompts** during a full run.
+Each tag connects to different control planes (Exchange Online, Azure, Defender, Content Safety), so distinct operator accounts or privileged groups may need to approve access.
+This is intentional so governance stakeholders remain in the loop.
 - Azure RBAC permissions: **Contributor** on the subscription that hosts Purview, AI Foundry, and Defender resources.

 ---